bigmistqke/next-nested-layout/README.md

 # next-nested-layout

-Utility to create persistent and nested lay-outs in next-js (without the app-directory).<br/>
+Utility to create persistent and nested lay-outs in next-js (without the app-directory).

 Default in next-js, Layouts would re-mount on each navigation. <br/>
-Next's `app`-directory has better support for persisting (nested) layouts, but a lot of the next/react-ecosystem still revolves around the `pages`-directory.
+Next's `app`-directory has better support for persisting (nested) layouts.<br/>
+But a lot of the next/react-ecosystem still revolves around the `pages`-directory.

 `next-nested-layout` offers a solution to create persistent, nested layouts in the `pages`-directory.<br/>
 It is a wrapper around the pattern described by [adman wathan's article](https://adamwathan.me/2019/10/17/persistent-layout-patterns-in-nextjs/).